guillaume-azarias/Fluorescence-Image-Calibration/README.md

 *Foreword: The goal of this repository is to illustrate how to convert raw imaging data, containing hundreds of cells, into calibrated data that can be statistically studied.
 The biological relevance is only briefly discussed.*

 We monitored, using widefield fluorescence microscopy, several metabolic parameters in intact living astrocytes in several fields of view (**Fig. 2A**) and challenged by a transient stimulation using Glutamate, a molecule released by most of the excitatory neurons (**Fig.2B**).
 To identify and normalize or calibrate individual individual, you need to acquire at least two channels: 1) The fluorescence biosensor channel(s) and 2) A spectrally separable probe for the nuclei (in this study, we used a far-red dye for living cells).
-In addition, we used a parameter specific normalisation condition to be able to compare cells between each other.
+In addition, we used a parameter specific normalization condition to be able to compare cells between each other.

 ![Fig. 2](Figure_2.jpeg)
 **Figure 2**: (**A**) Up to six fields of view are monitored per field of view, corresponding 250 to 1000 astrocytes per experiment. (**B**) Summary of experimental settings to evaluate the effect of glutamate on energy metabolism in cultured astrocytes.
 The same protocol was used for all experiments: after a baseline recording, astrocytes were stimulated 2min with Glutamate (200µM) and recovering was monitored.
-The parameter-specific normalisation condition was then applied.
+The parameter-specific normalization condition was then applied.

 ## Results
 ### Summary